ogbeidebest/week-2-online-onramp/frontend/instructions.md

 - When a user clicks submit, first check to see if any of the input boxes are empty

-- If any of the input boxes are empty, respond using window.alert with the message `all input boxes must be filled`.
+- If any of the input boxes are empty, respond using window.alert with the message `"all input boxes must be filled"`.

 - If all the input boxes are filled but the phone number field does not contain only numbers, respond using window.alert with the message `phone number field must only contain numbers`